trimstray/the-book-of-secret-knowledge/README.md

 - they know very nasty piece of code like a fork bombs
 - they can make dd is not a disk destroyer
 - they are total badasses
-- the always start from /bin/bash
+- they know that #!/usr/bin/env bash superior to #!/bin/bash?
-- they love the old admin nix-world school (devops? blaah...)
+- they love the old admin nix-world school

 ## Ninja Admin Collections